ComradDoge/DogeEU4/README.md

 - Byzantium no longer gets free point events
 - AI won't pick naval related ideas when it has no ports
-- Added Muskogee formable with ideas, factions and a mission tree [/quote]
+- Added Muskogee formable with ideas, factions and a mission tree
+- Deux canal tech required lowered to be equal with Suez [/quote]

 [img]https://i.imgur.com/F14PpEA.png[/img]